Nurse Types / OR Nurse

 - What are the types of OR nurses?

-- What are some OR nursing careers?
+- What are some career opportunities of OR nurses?

 - What are the salary and job outlooks for OR nurses?

 An OR nurse is an RN that works as a part of the surgical team in the operating room.
 They take care of patients prior to, during, and immediately after surgical procedures.
 The OR nurse is in charge of all aspects of patient safety and ensures that the members of the surgical team have what they need in order to perform their duties.

 Requirements to operate as a perioperative nurse vary after receiving a nursing degree.
 Going above the bare minimum and pursuing further certification increases your value.
 It also helps your chances of securing quality employment as an OR nurse.